-I came to Barrett after spending a year in Chittagong, Bangladesh, where I held a position as an assistant professor of bioethics at the Asian University for Women.
+I came to Barrett in 2012 after spending a year in Chittagong, Bangladesh, where I held a position as an assistant professor of bioethics at the Asian University for Women.
 (I returned to AUW to teach summer term in 2013.)
 I completed my PhD in Biology (with a concentration in Biology & Society and a specialization in Bioethics, Policy & Law) at Arizona State University.
 I studied bioethics committees in for-profit private sector bioscience corporations.
 Private sector bioethics is a question mark in the larger ecology of bioethics.
 It has been dismissed by many, yet it has replicated features of public bioethics.
 Bioethics programs in the private sector struggle with many of the same problems as public sector bioethics programs, with respect to mandate, authority, membership, and legitimacy, but, I argue, represent an important innovation in the governance of emerging technologies, with corporations taking a lead role in deciding what is ethically appropriate or problematic.

 Like my research, my teaching is very interdisciplinary.
 At ASU and AUW, I taught courses on bioethics, feminist ethics, and global science policy.
 At Barrett, the Honors College, I teach the first year undergraduate seminar called The Human Event.
-I also teach upper level honors and graduate seminars called “Science, Social Justice and Activism” and “Cancer Politics.”
+I also teach upper level honors and graduate seminars called “Science, Social Justice and Activism” and “Queer Bioethics.”
 Engaging students in innovative ways outside the classroom is a critical component of my pedagogy.
 I am the coach of ASU’s Ethics Bowl team, and I run science policy & science and technology studies workshops in Washington, DC.
 More information can be found on the Teaching page.